-The notion that non-Jews must have a role in building the mikdash is also found regarding the mishkan in our parsha.
+The notion that non-Jews must have a role in building the mikdash is also found regarding the Tabernacle in our Torah portion.

-The Midrash is striking, as we might have assumed that the donations to the Mishkan should specifically not come from Egyptian sources.
+The Midrash is striking, as we might have assumed that the donations to the Tabernacle should specifically not come from Egyptian sources.
 However, based on what we learn from Hiram, the Mishkan needed to include non-Jewish participation in order to demonstrate the universality of its message to the world.
-Indeed, through their contributions, the Mishkan can fulfill its potential as described in Yeshayahu (56:7) that “My House will be called a house of prayer for all the peoples,” and the Jews can fulfill their role as a light unto the nations.
+Indeed, through their contributions, the Tabernacle can fulfill its potential as described in Isaiah (56:7) that “My House will be called a house of prayer for all the peoples,” and the Jews can fulfill their role as a light unto the nations.

 Just like Cyrus in his time, President Truman recognized that he had been chosen for greatness and to be a world leader at a crucial turning point in history.
 Even as the only president of the 20th century without a college education, Harry Truman received a proper biblical upbringing and understood the powerful lessons of the Tanakh.
 He deeply internalized the critical role that he could play in being God’s agent to return the Jewish people back to their land.
 Just as with Cyrus and Hiram, we pray that President Truman’s contribution leads toward the rebuilding of the Third Beit Hamikdash.